- Expert Mortgage Advisers

 How can I improve my chances of getting good rates?

 When you apply for a mortgage of any kind, the bigger your deposit, the better the lender’s offer.
-A 10% deposit is the minimum currently, but if you can reach 15% or even 20% lenders will be more likely to accept you and offer you better interest rates.
+You can get a mortgage with a 5% deposit,, but if you can put down a larger deposit, lenders will be more likely to accept you and offer you better interest rates.

 You should also explore the different types of mortgage.
 Many people prefer to borrow based on a fixed rate deal, as it means your monthly payments stay constant.
 But if you don’t mind a little risk, you could find lower repayments with a tracker mortgage, which follows the Bank of England base rate.